-(1) Regulatory capital instruments are classified in this table by terms according to their contractual maturity or nearest amortization option.
+(1) Regulatory capital instruments are classified in this table by terms according to their contractual maturity or nearest amortization option of their contractual maturity or nearest amortization option option of their contractual maturity or nearest amortization option of their contractual maturity of their contractual

-TABLE 75: Maturity of wholesale issues of Compass by nature
+Table 75.
+Maturity of wholesale issuance of Compass by nature (Million Euros.
+12-31-18)